YoannaAtanasova/oscars-game-react/README.md

 Runs the json server in the development mode.\
 The server is setup on [http://localhost:3030](http://localhost3030).\
 To view all available mocked enpoints see MockAPIs.json

+## Available Environments

+In the project root directory are added .env files containing environment variables
+* `.env` is the default environment file
+* `.env.development` is the development environment file that is loaded when we run `npm start` script
+* `.env.production` is the production environment file that is loaded when we run `npm build` script

+Each .env file can be overrided locally (e.g. `.env.development.local`), but should not be checked into source control